 The Parkway WRRF systems were originally constructed in the 1970s.
 The equipment has exceeded its useful life, replacement parts are obsolete, and repair/maintenance represents a safety risk.
 There is an increasing risk of critical system failure and prolonged outage recovery.
-This replacement, rehabilitation, and upgrade work was recommended as part of WSSC Water's Asset Management Program (CNPV #48, CNPV #66, CNPV #137, CNPV #130, CNPV
+This replacement, rehabilitation, and upgrade work was recommended as part of WSSC Water's Asset Management Program (CNPV #48, CNPV #66, CNPV #137 and CNPV #184).

-#184, CNPV #211, CNPV #245, and CNPV #251).
 Parkway WRRF Electrical Upgrades and Backup Power Business Case (January 2020).

-The schedule and expenditure projections have been updated to reflect the revised scope of the project and updated engineer's estimates.
+The expenditure projections were revised based upon updated engineer's estimates.

-The project scope has been revised to include rehabilitation of the effluent channel and modernization of the grit removal facility.
+The project scope has remained the same.
 The schedule and expenditure projections shown in Block B above are preliminary design level estimates and are expected to change based upon site conditions and design constraints.
-Planning work began under multiple ESP projects, including S-627.17 Parkway WRRF Electrical Upgrades, S-627.18 Parkway WRRF Effluent Channel Rehabilitation, S-627.19 Parkway WRRF Plant Utility Water System Upgrades, and S-627.20 Parkway Influent Pump Replacements.
+Planning work began under multiple ESP projects, including S-627.17 Parkway WRRF Electrical Upgrades, S-627.19 Parkway WRRF Plant Utility Water System Upgrades, and S-627.20 Parkway Influent Pump Replacements.